Glenda Goss: Career

-In 2019 the Society of Swedish Literature in Finland (SLS) awarded Goss the Fredrik Pacius Prize for her wide range of Sibelius research, specifically citing her critical edition of Sibelius’s Kullervo symphony and the 2009 biography for presenting “an engaged and clear-sighted view of Sibelius's life work for an international public with a deep understanding of its cultural and political context.”
+In 2019 the Society of Swedish Literature in Finland (SLS) awarded Goss the Fredrik Pacius Prize for her wide range of Sibelius research, specifically citing her critical edition of Sibelius's Kullervo symphony and the 2009 biography for presenting "an engaged and clear-sighted view of Sibelius's life work for an international public with a deep understanding of its cultural and political context."

+In the years 2016–2019 Glenda Dawn Goss completed a libretto, "All the Truths We Cannot See: A Story of Chernobyl."
+It has been composed into an opera by Finnish composer Uljas Pulkkis.

+Delayed by the outbreak of the COVID-19 epidemic, the opera received its world premiere in Helsinki on 15 March 2022, and its American premiere in Los Angeles on April 21, 2022.
+The performances were the collaborative efforts of the Sibelius Academy of Uniarts Helsinki and the University of Southern California Thornton School of Music.

 Fellow Musicologist, Howard Pollack, dedicated his article, Samuel Barber, Jean Sibelius, and the Making of an American Romantic to Goss.
 The article appeared in Music Quarterly, vol. 84.